 Mashhad Razavi Khorasan, Iran Travel Guide

 This politeness system is deeply ingrained.
-While not strictly expected from foreigners, knowing about it is useful.
+While not absolutely expected from foreigners, knowing about it is useful.
 For example, offer to pay, then graciously refuse once or twice if your host insists, before accepting.

 A thick, savory, highly nutritious stew with lamb, various lentils, wheat, and spices.
 Cooks prepare it slowly for hours.